What Is Thai Chicken Fried Rice?

 What is Thai chicken fried rice (Khao Pad Gai)?

-Thai chicken fried rice, Khao Pad Gai (ข้าวผัดไก่), is day-old jasmine rice stir-fried in a very hot wok with chicken, egg, garlic, soy sauce, fish sauce, and vegetables.
+Thai chicken fried rice, Khao Pad Gai (ข้าวผัดไก่), is day-old jasmine rice stir-fried in a very hot wok with chicken, egg, garlic, soy sauce, fish sauce, oyster sauce, and vegetables.
 It is one of the most widely eaten dishes in Thailand, found at every street stall, restaurant, and home kitchen.
 The fish sauce is what makes it distinctly Thai.
 The day-old rice is what makes it fry properly.
 The golden garlic in the first oil is what makes every bite taste the way it should.

 How do you make Thai chicken fried rice step by step?